hard-drive-platter-and-read-write-arm-990x358

 Missouri Southern State University

-Missouri Southern State University (MSSU) offers a unique bachelor of science (BS) in computer information science and criminal justice administration, emphasizing computer forensics.
+Missouri Southern State University (MSSU) offers a unique bachelor of science (BS) double major in computer information science and criminal justice administration, emphasizing computer forensics.
 This multidisciplinary degree provides a broad-based education to prepare students to secure computer networks, including the extraction, documentation, and analysis of digital evidence.
 Students in this degree program earn double majors in computer information science and criminal justice administration, and this program is ideal for those who want to work in computer forensics for corporations or the government.

-The program’s 120-credit curriculum includes CIS courses such as programming; information systems; database management systems; computer networks; data structures; computer forensics; and operating systems.
-Criminal justice courses include crime scene investigation; introduction to criminal justice; criminal procedure; criminal law; asset protection; and ethics in criminal justice.
+The program’s 120-credit curriculum includes CIS courses such as programming, information systems, database management systems, computer networks, data structures, computer forensics, and operating systems.
+Criminal justice courses include crime scene investigation, introduction to criminal justice, criminal procedure, criminal law, asset protection, and ethics in criminal justice.

 • Location: Joplin, MO